 Head and Brain Injuries

 Truck accidents are powerful and the force of the collision can be devastating.
-These accidents can result in broken bones for the car driver or their passenger.
-Fractures often heal in a cast, but they can still cause complications like infection or necessary surgery.
-Broken bones are often present alongside other injuries, like neck and back injuries.
+These accidents can result in broken and fractured bones for the car driver or their passengers.

-Lacerations are common in vehicle accidents because of broken glass and sharp metal and plastic objects.
+Lacerations are common in vehicle accidents because of broken glass, sharp metal, and jagged plastic objects.
 The force of a truck hitting a passenger vehicle may cause windows or a windshield to break, and cause other objects to protrude in hazardous ways.
 Many lacerations heal properly with the right care, usually stitches or staples to keep the wound closed.
 However, if not treated properly or if other complications arise, lacerations can lead to infection.
 Further, many lacerations lead to disfiguring scars.

 Mental and Emotional Trauma